Cardiology

 High levels of adrenaline in the body can also disrupt cardiac rhythm.
 Anxiety and nicotine help in the release of adrenaline in the body.
 Congenital heart diseases, myocardial infractions (heart attacks), and hypertension also produce premature ventricular contractions.

-How PVCs Are Diagnosed?
+How are PVCs Diagnosed?

-Electrocardiogram (ECG) is the primary means of identifying premature ventricular contractions.
+An electrocardiogram (ECG) is the primary means of identifying premature ventricular contractions.
 The discovery of PVCs often occurs during a routine ECG for other medical conditions.

 You can experience mild to no symptoms during a PVC.
 The feeling may heighten during times of stress.
 Doctors do not consider isolated PVCs to be dangerous.
 The burden of continuous PVCs can pose grave health concerns.